-The Smart Card Alliance’s Security of Things takes a deep dive into the advantages and challenges IoT presents across every market, including payments, transportation, industrial, consumer and healthcare, and highlights the need for secure IoT architectures using embedded security and privacy technology.
+The Smart Card Alliance’s Security of Things takes a deep dive into the advantages and challenges IoT presents across every market, including payments, transportation, industrial, consumer and healthcare, and highlights the need for secure IoT architectures using embedded security and privacy technology

 Chief Strategy Officer, ForeScout

-With more than 20 years of industry leading operational and management experience, Pedro leads corporate strategy.
+With more than 20 years of industry-leading operational and management experience, Pedro leads corporate strategy.
 Prior to joining ForeScout, Pedro was Senior Vice President of Strategy and Go-To-Market Operations at Intel Security.
 In addition, he has held several senior-level strategy and operations roles with EMC, Documentum and McKinsey.
 Pedro earned a MBA from Haas School of Business at U.C.
 Berkeley, and a CS in Computer Science from Instituto Superior Técnico in Portugal.

 Head of Secure ID Americas, NXP Semiconductors

 Stefan Barbu is leading NXP’s Secure Identity business in the Americas, based in Washington DC.
 In this role he oversees the secure electronic document projects for all the Governments in the Region.
 Stefan has been in the electronic documents industry for more than 15 years in various R&D, marketing, sales and business development positions in Europe and the USA.
 He has been involved in numerous electronic passport and ID projects on all the continents.
 Stefan holds a PhD on contactless smartcards and has been supporting the introduction of this technology in the secure documents and systems since 2001.
-His early work contributed the development of the first electronic passports, as well as the emergence of global standards such as the Near-Field Communication (NFC).
+His early work contributed to the development of the first electronic passports, as well as the emergence of global standards such as the Near-Field Communication (NFC).

 Ernst Bovelander M.Sc. is CBO at Brightsight, the number one security lab in the world.
 Ernst is working in the information security business for close to 30 years.
 He has gained his experience is projects with clients from a variety of domains, including banking, defence, automotive, medical and governments.